CSS code surgery as a universal construction: Quantum codes

 \subsection{Codes as chain complexes}

 Binary linear classical codes which encode $k$ bits using $n$ bits can be described by a $m\times n$ parity check $\F_2$-matrix $P$.
 The parity check matrix $P$, when applied to any codeword of length $n$, gives $Pc = 0$, and thus $k = \dim \ker(P)$; if the result is non-zero then an error has been detected, and under certain assumptions can be corrected.
-The distance $d$ of a binary linear classical code is the minimum Hamming weight of its nonzero codewords, and one characterisation of codes is by their metrics $[n,k,d]$.
-Given $P$, $G$ is uniquely defined up to isomorphism as the matrix $\ker (P)$, so we use only $P$ to define the code.
-We may trivially view a binary linear classical code as a length 1 chain complex in $\Chains$, with indices chosen for convenience:
+The distance $d$ of a binary linear classical code is the minimum Hamming weight of its nonzero codewords, and one characterisation of codes is by the parameters $[n,k,d]$.
+We may trivially view a binary linear classical code as a length 1 chain complex, with indices chosen for convenience:

-where $C_0 = \F_2^n$, $C_{-1} = \F_2^m$, and $\del^{C_\bullet}_{-1} = P$, the chosen $m\times n$ parity check matrix.
-Then we have $k = \dim \ H_{0}(C_\bullet) =\dim \ Z_{0}(C_\bullet)$, where $Z_{0}(C_\bullet)$ is the codespace.
+where $C_1 = \F_2^n$, $C_{0} = \F_2^m$, and $\del_{1} = P$, the chosen $m\times n$ parity check matrix.
+Then we have $k = \dim H_{1}(C_\bullet) =\dim Z_{1}(C_\bullet)$, where $Z_{1}(C_\bullet)$ is the codespace.

 \begin{example} Let $C_\bullet$ be a $[3,1,3]$ repetition code, encoding 1 bit into 3 bits.
 In this case, let

 \end{example} \begin{example} Let $C_\bullet$ be the $[7,4,3]$ Hamming code.
 Then let

 \end{example}